Famous Failures in China

 Doing business in China is generally perceived as challenging, especially for small business owners with budgets that require making choices.
 Should they pay for a market entry study to determine their market or pay for the translation of documents?
 Should they pay for a lawyer to pursue their IP rights?
 Or do they hire someone to give advice on what they can or cannot do during negotiations?
 Preventing failures in China should be easier for large multinationals.

 However, a large budget does not necessarily mean that companies succeed within the Chinese market.
 Many large multinationals struggled on the demands of the Chinese market.
 Such business cases from famous multinationals are very interesting to learn from, especially for smaller SME companies.
-The following four famous failures in China all show that large budgets cannot always prevent an organization from making a mistake.
+The following five famous failures in China all show that large budgets cannot always prevent an organization from making a mistake.

 Nike, one of the biggest sports brands in the world, made a huge error when designing a pair of shoes.
 These white sneakers, created especially for the upcoming year of the Monkey, had special Chinese characters printed on both heels.
 The character on the left shoe, Fa (發), means good fortune.
 The character is associated with the traditional Spring Festival.
 The character on the right shoe, Fu (福), symbolized wealth.